Installing FamilyProtect on a Windows PC

 - An administrator account on that PC.
 Installing system-level protection needs admin rights, once, at install time.

-How do I download the installer?
+How do I get the installer?

-Sign in to your dashboard and click Download installer (.msi).
-The installer is unique to your family account: it already knows which family it belongs to, so there is nothing to type in, no codes and no sign-in on the child’s PC.
+The installer itself is unique to your family account: it already knows which family it belongs to, so there is nothing to type into it and no sign-in on the child’s PC.
+The short link above is only a way to fetch the file on that PC, not something the installer asks for.

 Because the installer is tied to your account, don’t share the file outside your family.
 If you need another parent or a teen to install it on their own PC, invite them from the Family members screen instead, and they can download it themselves after signing in.